 The Grim Reaper is what every block on Halloween looks like.
 Trite and therefore amusing… And just as she fails to scare so does she fail to deliver.

 In order to take her down, you need to attack her with brute force.
-Physical damage will take her out.
+Physical attack damage will kill her easily.
+Don’t use magic to try and kill her!

 Line Up: Trickster, Scarlet Bolt, Demon Slayer, Tracker, and Death Archer.